 This means feeding parakeets a healthy, nutritious, mix.
 Provide your budgie nutritious, wholesome, and filling food that will keep your budgies living long and living large.

 Some frequently asked questions we get about parakeets and parakeet diets include the following:

 Can parakeets eat bananas?

 Yes, bananas are a great source of fiber and potassium for parakeets.
-An interesting yet scary fact is that feather picking and other forms of aggression are expressed in birds that do not eat fiber.
+An interesting yet scary fact is that feather picking and other forms of aggression are expressly in birds that do not eat fiber.
 Bananas and other fruits should be part of a balanced and planned diet.

-Can budgies eat banana?
+Can budgies eat the banana?

 Can parakeets eat strawberries?